PhilLockett/Enigma2/README.md

 ## Points of interest
 This code has the following points of interest:

+  * Enigma2 is an updated version of [Enigma](https://github.com/PhilLockett/Enigma).
-  * Enigma is a Maven project that uses Maven, JavaFX, FXML and CSS.
+  * Enigma2 is a Maven project that uses Maven, JavaFX, MaterialFX, FXML and CSS.
-  * Enigma is derived from the [BaseFXML](https://github.com/PhilLockett/BaseFXML) 'framework'.
+  * Enigma2 is derived from the [BaseFXML](https://github.com/PhilLockett/BaseFXML) 'framework'.
-  * Enigma simulates the behaviour of the [Enigma](https://en.wikipedia.org/wiki/Enigma_machine) machine.
+  * Enigma2 simulates the behaviour of the [Enigma](https://en.wikipedia.org/wiki/Enigma_machine) machine.
   * Rotor combinations can be selected that may not be available on the real machine.
   * Data persistence is maintained from one session to the next.